Meet the Macintosh!

 who say they only use email and internet should jettison everything

-a backup, import these to appropriate Mac applications, and leave
+a backup, then import these to appropriate Mac applications (which is

-everything else behind.
-There are plenty of programs available for
+than you may think).
+There are plenty of apps available for

 Macintosh to replace whatever software you might currently use, many of